 The decision to study medicine in Germany is a life-changing moment.
-You have now introduced yourself to a whole new challenging academic world which will profoundly reshape your intellectual potential, your future career and will provide an emotional fulfilment as well.
-But there is a lot of information you probably don’t have at this moment regarding application, enrollment, costs and future prospects.
+You have now introduced yourself to a whole new challenging academic world that will profoundly reshape your intellectual potential, your future career and will provide an emotional fulfillment as well.
+But there is a lot of information you probably don’t have at this moment regarding application, enrollment, costs, and future prospects.
 Here’s everything you need to know in order to study medicine in Germany.

 The Indian And German Education Systems!